Puriri

 General tonic: infusions of leaves occasionally used as supportive remedies for general weakness or fatigue in some traditions.

-Cautions: limited scientific study on internal use; avoid unsupervised ingestion and consult a practitioner, especially during pregnancy, breastfeeding, or with medical conditions.
+Cautions: consult a practitioner, especially during pregnancy, breastfeeding, or with medical conditions.

 Traditional use